-Communication is central to the Internet of Things.
-Networking technologies enable IoT devices to communicate with other devices as well as with applications and services that are running in the cloud.
-The internet relies on standardized protocols to ensure that communication between heterogeneous devices can occur securely and reliably.
-Standard protocols specify the rules and formats that devices use for establishing and managing networks, as well as for transmission of data across those networks.
+Networking technologies enable IoT devices to communicate with other devices, applications, and services running in the cloud.
+The internet relies on standardized protocols to ensure communication between heterogeneous devices is secure and reliable.
+Standard protocols specify rules and formats that devices use to establish and manage networks and transmit data across those networks.

-We often describe networks as being built up from a stack of technologies, with technologies at the bottom of the stack, such as Bluetooth LE, relating to physically connecting devices, while technologies further up the stack, such as IPv6, relating to logical device addressing and routing of network traffic.
-Technologies at the top of the stack are used by the applications that are running on top of those layers, for example, message queuing technologies.
+Networks are built as a “stack” of technologies.
+A technology such as Bluetooth LE is at the bottom of the stack.
+While others such as such as IPv6 technologies (which is responsible for the logical device addressing and routing of network traffic) are further up the stack.
+Technologies at the top of the stack are used by the applications that are running on top of those layers, such as message queuing technologies.

-In this article, I describe some widely adopted technologies and standards for IoT networking.
-I also explain when you might want to choose one network protocol over another.
-I then discuss key considerations and challenges that are related to networking within IoT, including range, bandwidth, power usage, intermittent connectivity, interoperability, and security.
+This article describes widely adopted technologies and standards for IoT networking.
+It also provides guidance for choosing one network protocol over another.
+It then discusses key considerations and challenges related to networking within IoT: range, bandwidth, power usage, intermittent connectivity, interoperability, and security.

-The Open Systems Interconnection (OSI) model is an ISO-standard abstract model that describes a stack of seven protocol layers.
-From the top down, these layers are: application, presentation, session, transport, network, data link and physical.
+The Open Systems Interconnection (OSI) model is an ISO-standard abstract model is a stack of seven protocol layers.
+From the top down, they are: application, presentation, session, transport, network, data link and physical.
 TCP/IP, or the Internet Protocol suite, underpins the internet, and it provides a simplified concrete implementation of these layers in the OSI model.

-The TCP/IP model includes only four layers, merging some of the OSI model layers (see ):
+The TCP/IP model includes only four layers, merging some of the OSI model layers:

-Although the TCP/IP and OSI models provide you with useful abstractions for discussing networking protocols, and the specific technologies that implement each protocol, in practice, some protocols don’t fit neatly into these layered models.
+Although the TCP/IP and OSI models provide you with useful abstractions for discussing networking protocols and specific technologies that implement each protocol, some protocols don’t fit neatly into these layered models and are impractical.
 For example, the Transport Layer Security (TLS) protocol that implements encryption to ensure privacy and data integrity of network traffic can be considered to operate across OSI layers 4, 5, and 6.

-Some of the networking protocols that are widely adopted within IoT and where they fit within the TCP/IP layers are shown in .
+Some of the networking protocols that are widely adopted within IoT and where they fit within the TCP/IP layers are shown in Figure 2.

 Many emerging and competing networking technologies are being adopted within the IoT space.
-Multiple technologies are offered by different vendors or are aimed at different vertical markets like home automation, healthcare, or industrial IoT, often provide alternative implementations of the same standard protocols.
+Multiple technologies from different vendors, target different vertical markets – home automation, healthcare, or industrial IoT – and provide alternative implementations of the same standard protocols.
 For example, IEEE 802.15.4 describes the operation of low-rate wireless personal area networks (LR-WPANs) and is implemented by several competing technologies including ZigBee, Z-Wave, EnOcean, SNAP, and 6LoWPAN.

-Technologies used for internet connectivity, like Ethernet, for example, can often be applied within the IoT; however, new technologies are being developed specifically to meet the challenges of IoT.
+Technologies used for internet connectivity, such as Ethernet, can be applied within the IoT.
 As you look further down the stack toward physical transmission technologies, you face more challenges that are specific to IoT devices and IoT contexts.

 The structure of a network is known as its topology.
 The most common network topologies that are adopted within IoT are star and mesh topologies.
-In a star topology, each IoT device is directly connected to a central hub (gateway) that communicates the data from the connected devices upstream.
-In mesh topologies, devices connect to other devices within range, and nodes within the network can act as simple sensor nodes, as sensor nodes that also route traffic, or as gateway nodes.
-Mesh networks are more complex than networks with star topologies, but have the advantage of being more resilient to failure because they don’t rely on a single central gateway.
+In a star topology, each IoT device is directly connected to a central hub (gateway) that communicates with data from the connected devices upstream.
+In mesh topologies, devices connect to other devices within range.
+Nodes within the network can act as simple sensor nodes.
+Sensor nodes route traffic as can gateway nodes.
+Mesh networks are more complex than networks with star topologies.
+They are less prone to failure as they do not rely on a single central gateway.

 IoT network technologies to be aware of toward the bottom of the protocol stack include cellular, wifi, and Ethernet, as well as more specialized solutions such as LPWAN, Bluetooth Low Energy (BLE), ZigBee, NFC, and RFID.